John Quinlan (wrestler): Fiction

 Quinlan is the inspiration for the character "Kennealy" in the science fiction short story Synaesthesia by AmyBeth Inverness.
 The story tells of human's early research and trials in time travel.
 Kennealy [sic] is a chrononaut who makes non-corporeal jaunts through time.
 Since the process causes disorientation and disturbance in the chrononaut's sensory inputs, the fact that Kennealy [sic] is a synaesthete is a great advantage.
 Quinlan's image, including his tattoos, is used to illustrate the story.

 Quinlan was the inspiration for a short story published by Cassandra Carr titled "Birthday Boy".
-"Birthday Boy" was released December 7, 2012 through Ellora's Cave Publishing.
+"Birthday Boy" was released December 7, 2012, through Ellora's Cave Publishing.

 Quinlan was the cover model and inspiration for the character, Zane (A Dragon Shifter), in the Award Winning, Urban Fantasy/Norse Mythology Romance novel by Author Jennifer Sage titled, "The Last Valkyrie."
 The cover artist, Claudia McKinney with Phatpuppy Art Studios, did an impeccable job at capturing the features needed for "Zane" through Quinlan's physique, which was a perfect match.
 The full-length novel is book one in a trilogy and was released on February 14, 2016.

 Personal life

 Quinlan has been referred to as the most tattooed male romance cover model in the world.
 Quinlan has numerous tattoos, most with an Oriental and Celtic cross theme.
 The tattoos include two half-sleeve tattoos, seven Kanji characters that are used in the modern Japanese logographic writing system and four nautical stars.
 A tribal shamrock tattoo was acquired after he obtained permission from retired mixed martial arts fighter Frank Shamrock.
 On July 13, 2013, Quinlan was tattooed by American artist Matt Myrdal with his fifth nautical star.
 A few months later in December, he was tattooed again by Myrdal which included an additional 4 nautical stars among others.
 In May 2014, Quinlan had 3 additional nautical stars tattooed on the back of his neck.
 In July 2016, American tattoo artist Jon Saulnier tattooed a cross on Quinlan's lower left abdomen.
 He currently sports twenty eight individual tattoos.

 Quinlan used to be a vegan.
 He suffers from extreme migraine headaches.

 Quinlan is friends with fellow professional wrestler Brutus "The Barber" Beefcake and former cruiserweight professional boxer Richie Lamontagne.

 Quinlan's father, Shaun Quinlan, played for the Boston University Terriers men's ice hockey team during the 1964–1965 and 1965–1966 seasons wearing number 17.
 Quinlan's grandfather, William John Quinlan, played Irish football and was an amateur boxer trained by Johnny Buckley in the 1930s.
 Quinlan's second cousin, Kevin Quinlan, backed up tailback Marcel Shipp in 1998 and 1999 while playing football for the University of Massachusetts.

+John "Stoneface" Quinlan became a born-again Christian at 50 years old, and his faith was strongly reinforced after the unexpected and tragic death of his 48-year-old younger brother, Brian, of a heart attack on May 17, 2025.
+This crushing loss led him to realize his need for God, his own vulnerability, and that life is fragile.